src-d/gitbase/docs/using-gitbase/security.md

 - action: Always `authentication`.
 - system: Always `audit`
-- address: Address from the client that is trying to connect.
+- address: Address of the client trying to connect.
 - err: Human readable error if the authentication was not successful.
-- success: True or false depending on if the client authenticated correctly or not.
+- success: True or false depending on whether the client authenticated correctly or not.
-- user: Username that is trying to connect
+- user: Username trying to connect

 Example: